-San Francisco based art collective Rebar decided to take the concept of a parking spot to the next level.
+San Francisco art collective Rebar decided to take the concept of a parking spot to the next level.
 On November 16th they installed an actual park in a parking space in downtown San Francisco for their project PARK(ing), “a temporary urban park”.
 People enjoying the park had to feed the parking meter (ie. pay the rent) in order to keep the park open.

 PARK(ing) is an investigation into reprogramming a typical unit of private vehicular space by leasing a metered parking spot for public recreational activity.